 - c.
 Corporate Transparency Act.
-Planning regarding Corporate Transparency Act reports will be a big issue during this first reporting year.
-The individuals who must be reported as beneficial owners will be clear in most of the cases, but significant uncertainties exist when trusts are beneficial owners as to what individuals must be reported.
-A number of court cases are questioning the constitutionality of the Corporate Transparency Act, and for the time being, enforcement of the act is subject to a nationwide injunction.
-See Item 9.d below. - d.
+Planning regarding Corporate Transparency Act reports were going to be a big issue during this first reporting year until FinCEN limited the reporting to non-domestic entities and provided that U.S. persons would not have to be reported as beneficial owners..
+A number of court cases are questioning the constitutionality of the Corporate Transparency Act, but the ongoing status of those cases is unclear because of FinCEN's gutting of the reporting rule by dramatically narrowing its scope of application.
+See Item 10 below. - d.
 Planning with QTIP Trusts.
 Two very important cases in 2014 regarding the application of §2519 to modifications of QTIP trusts have focused attention on the difficulties of planning to minimize the eventual estate tax on assets in QTIP trusts.
 See Items 14 and 15 below. - e.
 Decanting and Trust Modification; Governing Law Issues.
 Modification of trusts by decanting, nonjudicial modification, or judicial modification transactions continues to be a growing trend to accommodate changing circumstances. - f.
 Trust Structuring for Flexibility.
 Structuring trusts with provisions for flexibility to accommodate changing circumstances is a continuing trend.
 Planning considerations include using independent trustees with wide discretion for distributions, the creative use of powers of appointment, using trust protectors with wide powers beyond just trustee removal powers, flexible decanting powers, and the ability to make adjustments for divorce protection of beneficiaries. - g.
 Directed Trusts.
 The use of directed trusts continues to grow in popularity.
-The settlor can designate certain persons (or entities) to be responsible for investment decisions (generally or for specific assets) and to make distribution decisions (generally or for certain special distributions). - h.
-Resources.
+The settlor can designate certain persons (or entities) to be responsible for investment decisions (generally or for specific assets) and to make distribution decisions (generally or for certain special distributions). - Resources.
 For an overview of planning issues and references to resources about these issues, see Item 2 of LOOKING AHEAD Estate Planning in 2024, Current Developments & Hot Topics (December 2024) found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.